Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Receive international payments

-Wise does not have any account opening or maintenance fee, no minimum balance and no inactivity charge - so you’ll only ever pay for the services you use with no risk of getting caught out by sneaky hidden costs.
+🏆 Wise does not have any account opening or maintenance fee, no minimum balance and no inactivity charge - so you'll only ever pay for the services you use with no risk of getting caught out by sneaky hidden costs.

-Exchange rates: not what they seem
+Exchange rates markups: Costs may not be what they seem 🤔

 Exchange rates can be confusing.
 They move around all the time, and it often feels like each bank or provider offers a different rate for the same transaction.

-The most important exchange rate to know is the mid-market exchange rate for your currency pair.
+💡 The most important exchange rate to know is the mid-market exchange rate for your currency pair.
 This is the one the banks get when they buy and sell currency themselves.
-However, it’s not often the rate they give their customers.
+However, it's not often the rate they give their customers.
 Instead banks and many currency exchange providers add a markup - an extra fee - to the rate they use for international transfers.
-That’s not transparent and can mount up quickly - especially when you send higher value payments.
+That's not transparent and can mount up quickly - especially when you send higher value payments.

 Wise is on a mission to make financial services more transparent - so Wise international payments are made using the mid-market exchange rate with no markup.
 Instead, there's a small variable fee which is split out from the exchange rate to make it easier to see exactly what your transfer is costing you.

-SWIFT: the unexpected cost
+SWIFT: the unexpected cost 💸

-As we mentioned earlier, bank international transfers are usually processed through the SWIFT network.
-This involves passing the money through one or more intermediary banks until it reaches the right destination account.
-Intermediaries can charge fees for this service - but the biggest problem is often that the full costs can’t be known in advance.
+🏦 Intermediaries can charge fees for this service - but the biggest problem is often that the full costs can't be known in advance.
 This can mean you pay unexpected fees, and your recipient gets less than you expected in the end.

-Wise doesn’t use the SWIFT network to process payments, so you’ll be able to see exactly what your recipient will get in the end before you confirm your transfer.
+Wise doesn't usually use the SWIFT network to process payments, so you'll be able to see exactly what your recipient will get in the end before you confirm your transfer.

-How does Wise work?
+So, how does Wise money transfers work? ⚡

-You can open your Wise account online or in the Wise app for free, and send payments to 80+ countries with just a few clicks.
+You can open your Wise account online or in the Wise app for free, and send payments to 140+ countries with just a few clicks.

-Go To Wise
+Go to Wise

-Wise vs traditional banks: comparing the features
+Wise vs banks: Comparing the features

 Here are a few key features of managing your money internationally with Wise compared to using a bank: